Tibet Travel Check List

 Prepare for exposure in cold and harsh weather

-The high altitudes of the Tibetan plateau make for climatic extremes.
-The day time temperature looks pretty fine with warm sun shine but the temperatures at night can drop to freezing point or below.
-The sunlight has strong ultra-violet rays and its very windy particularly in the high passes.
-The air is very dry.
-Jul and Aug receives much of the rain of the year.
-So, if you are traveling during these months, you will have to carry rain gears as well.
-It is best to be prepared for COLD weather, even though much of the time it will be quite comfortable.
-Because the sun is quite intense at high altitude, a hat, UV protection sunglasses, and sun block (at least SPF 15) are essential.
+The high altitudes of the Tibetan plateau make the climatic conditions extreme.
+During the day time, the temperature looks pretty fine with warm sun shine but the temperatures at night can drop to freezing point or even below.
+The sunlight has strong ultra-violet rays and it's very windy particularly in the high passes and the air is very dry.
+Since July and August receives much of the rain of the year and if you are traveling during these months, you will have to carry rain gears as well.
+It is best to be prepared for cold weather even though much of the time it will be quite comfortable.
+Because the sun is quite intense at high altitude, a hat, UV protection sunglasses and sun block (at least SPF 50) are essential.

 If you are traveling in winter or spring or late autumn, of course you will need warm cloths but don't stuff your baggage with thick down jackets all the way from your country, as the baggage allowance is very much limited.

 It is best to pack as few things as possible and stuff only what you need.
 Down jackets, Sleeping bags etc are available in Lhasa but quality, size, and style are unpredictable.
 Pants should be loose and comfortable and shouldn't be patched.
 Both men and women are encouraged to dress with legs and shoulders covered.
 While Tibetans in general do not mind if you wear western clothing or even if women wear pants, it is important that your clothing be neat and clean.

 Because the temperature/weather can change quickly and often, the 'layering' system is excellent for travel in Tibet.
 It is better to have several smaller layers that can be added and removed when necessary than to have one enormous heavy jacket.Women:

 Skirts are comfortable to wear, even while trekking.
 (They are also useful for roadside pit-stops.)
 Shorts are culturally inappropriate, although pants may be worn.Men: